Last updated on November 7, 2019

 3. Playing Over Changes

 You can of course just blow through a blues using the same scale, but you’re missing out if you’re not taking the opportunity to play the changes; and since there aren’t a hell of a lot of changes in your average blues, you’ve got time to choose your scales and really think about what to play.
-Check out a lesson I did on this very subject: Blues Soloing: Outlining the Changes without Shifting Positions.

 4. Learning Licks Pays Off